ArielMAJ/CSharp_course/Resources/file_opening_in_VSComunnity.md

-# Notes of file opening in VSComunnity
+# Notes on file opening in VSComunnity

 An "easy" way (i found) to write relative paths that are actually root paths: